kalabic/audioformatlib/src/AudioFormatLib/Resampler/README.md

+### About

+This is not the highest-quality resampling algorithm available, nor is it the fastest.
+But it is pretty good and it is quite usable in the context of pure C#/DotNet applications.
+According to Dominic Mazzoni the best resampling library is __libsamplerate__ by Erik de Castro Lopo.

+Some small progress has been made since it was forked from Xianyi Cui's __libresamplesharp__: cache for calculated coefficients was added; input and output interface here implements on-the-fly conversion, something that was made possible in previous versions, but not implemented or not implemented fully.

 ### Breaking down licensing question

 A bit of history is required here to explain why a decision was made to change the license of __AudioFormatLib__ to LGPL.

 Source code for resampler in AudioFormatLib is a fork of Xianyi Cui's [libresamplesharp](https://github.com/xycui/libresamplesharp) and he used the source code from [libresample4j](https://github.com/dnault/libresample4j), a Java library by David Nault.
 David's library is licensed with LGPL Version 2.1.

-Furthermore, David made __libresample4j__ as a port of Dominic Mazzoni's [libresample](https://github.com/minorninth/libresample) v0.1.3, which is in turn based on [Julius Smith's](https://ccrma.stanford.edu/~jos/) __Resample v1.7__ library.
-According to [README](https://github.com/minorninth/libresample/blob/master/README.md) on Dominic's GitHub page for __libresample__, it is available for use under the terms of either the BSD License or the LGPL License.
+Furthermore, David made __libresample4j__ as a port of Dominic Mazzoni's [libresample](https://github.com/minorninth/libresample) v0.1.3, which is in turn based on [Julius Smith's](https://ccrma.stanford.edu/~jos/) __Resample v1.7__ library (available for download [here](https://ccrma.stanford.edu/~jos/resample/Free_Resampling_Software.html)).
+Dominic Mazzoni's __libresample__ is available for use under the terms of either the BSD License or the LGPL License.
 FYI, Dominic is the one who rewrote it to use single-precision floating-point arithmetic and more:
 > ...
 Resample-1.7 is a fixed-point resampler, and as a result has only limited precision.
 I rewrote it to use single-precision floating-point arithmetic instead and increased the number of filter coefficients between time steps significantly.